 Paid media is also a quicker way of testing how different messaging connects with different keyword intents, as you can split test ad copy easily to see which resonates better with your audience.

 Video can be a powerful tool for SEO, as Google has been rumored to prioritize search results with video over those without.
 Another consideration is that a crucial metric for SEO is the amount of time users spend on a page or site and the backlinks referring back to your domain, and video can both boost the amount of time people spend on a webpage and improve the quality of your content, potentially improving the potential to earn backlinks.

 When you develop your marketing skills, you not only facilitate more successful SEO campaigns, but by utilizing your skills within other marketing departments, you can provide valuable knowledge and insights from your unique perspective as an SEO exec.

 Want to learn more about becoming a t-shaped marketer?
 Or honing your SEO skills?
-Join the B2B Marketing Alliance Community!
+Join the Revenue Marketing Alliance Community!